 Consistent with our investment methodology, the Valuentum Buying Index, the best ideas in the simulated Best Ideas Newsletter portfolio may span investing disciplines, market capitalizations and asset classes.
 Very few newsletters combine the discounted cash-flow process with technical/momentum indicators, while embracing transparency.

 Click here to subscribe now and receive the next edition of our monthly Best Ideas Newsletter in your inbox and gain access to all premium commentary on our site.

 About the Dividend Growth Newsletter

 At Valuentum, we seek to deliver to members our best dividend growth ideas, and our Dividend Growth Newsletter does just that for dividend growth investors.
-We provide the following in each edition of the monthly Dividend Growth Newsletter, released on the 1st of each month:
+We provide the following with either a Silver, Gold, or Platinum membership, which includes the monthly Dividend Growth Newsletter, released on the 1st of each month: